- Our Work

 PATHS has worked on issues related to violence against women and supported our member agencies in the sheltering movement for over 30 years.
 PATHS began in 1983 when directors of shelters in Saskatchewan met to discuss the creation of a network.
 The association was officially formed in 1984 and incorporated in 1986.

-PATHS is a respected organization that has received funding or partnered on projects funded by: Status of Women Canada; the Public Health Agency of Canada; the Saskatchewan Office of the Status of Women; the Saskatchewan Ministry of Justice; Social Sciences and Humanities Research Council (SSHRC), Community-University Research Alliance (CURA); the Canadian Women’s Foundation; the Saskatchewan Community Initiatives Fund; and the Prairie Action Foundation.
-PATHS partners with Research and Education for Solutions to Violence and Abuse (RESOLVE), Saskatchewan Towards Offering Partnership Solutions (STOPS) to Violence, and Sexual Assault Services of Saskatchewan (SASS).
+PATHS is a respected organization that has received funding or partnered on projects funded by: Status of Women (Women and Gender Equality) Canada; the Public Health Agency of Canada; the Saskatchewan Office of the Status of Women; the Saskatchewan Ministry of Justice; Social Sciences and Humanities Research Council (SSHRC), Community-University Research Alliance (CURA); the Canadian Women’s Foundation; the Saskatchewan Community Initiatives Fund; the Prairieaction Foundation; and the Law Foundation of Saskatchewan.
+PATHS partners with Research and Education for Solutions to Violence and Abuse (RESOLVE), Saskatchewan Towards Offering Partnership Solutions (STOPS) to Violence, Sexual Assault Services of Saskatchewan (SASS), and the Saskatchewan SPCA.

 PATHS office is located in Regina.

 Consider donating to help PATHS, @SaskSPCA, and @stopstoviolence distribute pet care kits to domestic violence shelters!
 These kits help survivors who are fleeing with their animal companions to have what they need to keep their pet healthy and happy! https://www.canadahelps.org/en/dn/74583?v1=true